NappingPiglet/dicecloud-v2-guide/documentation-for-properties/attribute.md

 Returns the level of the spell slot this attribute represents if the attribute type is spell slot.
 Otherwise returns `<attributeName>.spellSlotLevelValue`.

+## Hidden Values

+Note that the following values can only be accessed by using the `#attribute.<valueName>` syntax from a child of the attribute.

+### description

+Returns the description of the attribute, unparsed.

+### baseValueCalculation

+Returns the text entered into the base value field, unparsed.

+### spellSlotLevelCalculation

+Returns the text entered into the slot level field, unparsed.
+If the attribute is not a spell slot type, it instead returns `#attribute.spellSlotLevelCalculation`.

+### constitutionMod

+Returns the modifier for the constitution attribute.
+This can only be accessed if the attribute is of type hit dice.
+This does not return a value with any relation to this particular attribute, but instead equivalent to putting `constitution.modifier`.